 Stephanie Riley, a Los Angeles Professional Makeup Artist with over 11 years of experience, describes this process in more detail:

-Yes, you can just use a face primer if you’re wondering what to use instead of foundations and concealers.
+Yes, you can just wear a face primer alone and wear primer without makeup if you’re wondering what to use instead of foundations and concealers.

 Stephanie mentions that primers can serve different purposes and are not created equally.
 A face primer can be moisturizing, radiant, mattifying, or color correcting.
 Your skin type will determine which kind of primer would be best for you.